kalmiallc/kalmia-common-lib/docs/CI-CD.md

 ### Triggering builds from the bitbucket.

 To trigger a build form any kind of action on the bitbucket, and bitbucket webhook must be added.
 The webhook needs proper credentials.
-To get the webhook details, Jenkins pipeline "Trigger builds remotely" with the proper credential token must be used.
+To get the webhook details, Jenkins pipeline setting (under build triggers) "Trigger builds remotely" with the proper credential token must be used.

 Username and token pair must be in line.
 Example: The token `CCDFC8Fxxxx` must be used `http://leon:xxxxx@` username.
-To get the proper credentials, check one of the existing projects.
+To get the proper credentials, check one of the existing projects (ex. nagode-api)